 …

-The AP Reachability field indicates whether the AP identified by this BSSID is reachable by the STA that requested the neighbor report.
+[10510] The AP Reachability field indicates whether the AP or AP MLD identified by this BSSID is reachable by the STA or non-AP MLD that requested the neighbor report.
 For example, the AP identified by this BSSID is reachable for the exchange of preauthentication frames as described in 12.6.10.2.
 The values are shown in Table 9-172.

 Table 9-172—Reachability field